meowstrapper/DroidBlox/README.md

 I only know python, ehh..
 Feel free to recreate my project in Kotlin, Java, or other languages with credits by linking this github repository at yours.

 # License
-- DroidBlox is under the terms of the [MIT License](https://github.com/helloplauz10/DroidBlox/blob/main/LICENSE)
+- DroidBlox is licensed under the [GNU GPL v2.0 License](https://github.com/meowstrappers/DroidBlox/blob/main/LICENSE)
-- Bloxstrap is also under the terms of the [MIT License](https://github.com/bloxstraplabs/bloxstrap)
+- Bloxstrap is license under the [MIT License](https://github.com/bloxstraplabs/bloxstrap/blob/main/LICENSE)

 # Credits
 - [Valra](https://github.com/NotValra) for allowing me to use his [server list of IPs](https://github.com/NotValra/RoValra/blob/main/data/ServerList.json)